Skip to content

 • Insurance (i.e., homeowners insurance)

-If you want to compare the cost of renting to owning a home in the Bay Area, you’ll have to factor in all four of these elements.
-Some mortgage calculators will help you out by filling in some averages for the tax and insurance parameters.
+If you want to compare the cost of renting to owning a home in California, you’ll have to account for all of these elements.
+Some mortgage calculators will help you out by filling in the averages for tax and insurance parameters.

 3. Expand your search box to improve your chance for success.

-Some renters who switch from renting to buying a home in the Bay Area are unable to afford their first-choice city or community.
+Many people who switch from renting to buying are unable to afford their first-choice neighborhood, city, or community.
 In these cases, it helps to expand your search box as much as possible.

 4. Be prepared for a lifestyle adjustment.

-When you switch from renting to owning in the San Francisco Bay Area, you’ll experience a number of lifestyle and financial changes.
+When you switch from renting to owning in California, you’ll experience a number of lifestyle and financial changes.

 But you’ll also encounter some maintenance and upkeep costs you didn’t have as a renter.
 Some people who switch from renting to owning are surprised by all of the maintenance-related tasks they take on.